-- a) Chain-O-Ponds Road from the eastern Entry Boulevard to the western extent of the development is to be constructed to provide a rural character as shown in Figure E7.67 and E7.68. - b) The kerb line is to be constructed in consultation with Council's engineers.
+- a) Chain-O-Ponds Road from the eastern Entry Boulevard to the western extent of the development is to be constructed to provide a rural character as shown in Figure E7.68. - b) The kerb line is to be constructed as shown in the kerb detail at Figure E7.69.